Cork county hurling team: Early years

-In the early days Cork had been one of the few teams that was interested in fielding a hurling team in the very first All-Ireland championship in 1887, however, a dispute over which team should represent the county led to Cork not taking part at all.
+During its beginning, Cork had been one of the few teams that was interested in fielding a hurling team in the very first All-Ireland championship in 1887; however, a dispute over which team should represent the county led to Cork not taking part at all.
 The county entered a team in 1888 and went on to win their first All-Ireland title in 1890 when Aughabullogue beat Castlebridge of Wexford.

-In the early years of the competition the various county champions represented their county in the All-Ireland series, however, this changed in 1892 when Cork contested, and won their second All-Ireland final with a team consisting of the best players from the various clubs in the county.
+In the early years of the competition, the various county champions represented their county in the All-Ireland series.
+However, this changed in 1892 when Cork contested, and won their second All-Ireland final with a team consisting of players from multiple clubs in the county.
 Further All-Ireland titles in 1893 and 1894 meant Cork became the first team to win a three-in-row.
-This record would stand until it was later equalled by Kilkenny and Tipperary.
-Between 1901 and 1905 Cork appeared in five successive All-Ireland finals, however, victory only came in the form of a two-in-a-row in 1902 and 1903.
+This record would stand until it was later equaled by Kilkenny and Tipperary.
+Between 1901 and 1905 Cork appeared in five successive All-Ireland finals; however, victory only came in the form of a two-in-a-row in 1902 and 1903.
 Following this, Cork's hurlers waited sixteen years before their next All-Ireland win in 1919.
 A further five All-Ireland finals were contested by Cork between 1926 and 1931 with victory coming on four occasions.